That Thing Called Tadhana

 That Thing Called Tadhana (International title: That Thing Called Destiny) is a 2014 Filipino romantic comedy film directed by Antoinette Jadaone who had already worked with Panganiban in the 2014 comedy film, Beauty in a Bottle.
-It follows Mace (Angelica Panganiban) and Anthony (JM de Guzman), who meet at an airport in Rome and upon arriving in the Philippines, decide to go places together.
-While Mace tries to forget and move on from a failed relationship, Anthony recalls his own disappointments, failures and struggles.
-In the process of trying to mend their broken hearts, they develop a kinship that progressively deepens as they get to know each other better.
+It follows Mace (Angelica Panganiban) and Anthony (JM de Guzman), who meet at an airport in Rome and decide to travel together upon arriving in the Philippines.
+As Mace tries to move on from a failed relationship, and Anthony deals with his own disappointments, they develop a deepening kinship.

 Plot

 Rome

 The film starts at an airport in Rome where Mace, on her way back to the Philippines, despairs over which of her personal items to keep so she does not exceed the load requirements.
 As she bemoans her fate and cries over her dilemma, Anthony shows up and offers to carry her extra baggage for her through his unused extra baggage allowance.
 Mace later reveals that her whole life is in her luggage.

 On the plane, Mace watches and emotionally connects with the protagonists of the film One More Chance but vehemently declines the pack of tissues offered to her.